Community Based Alternatives

 COMMUNITY SERVICE WORK

-Electronic Surveillance is an option for monitoring non-compliant offenders who have high risks, high needs, or who would otherwise be incarcerated.
-Supervised offenders are ordered or sanctioned to electronic surveillance by the courts, parole board, Probation Options Management via waiver or hearing, or as outlined by O.C.G.A. §42-1-12 (a)(21) and §42-1-14 regarding Sexually Dangerous Predators.
+Electronic Surveillance is an option for monitoring non-compliant individuals who have high risks, high needs, or who would otherwise be incarcerated.
+Supervised individuals are ordered or sanctioned to electronic surveillance by the courts, parole board, Probation Options Management via waiver or hearing, or as outlined by O.C.G.A. §42-1-12 (a)(21) and §42-1-14 regarding Sexually Dangerous Predators.

-All offenders sentenced to Electronic Surveillance should meet the following criteria:
+All individuals sentenced to Electronic Surveillance should meet the following criteria:

-- Offenders who have “EM Surveillance” special conditions or sanctions
+- Individuals who have “EM Surveillance” special conditions or sanctions

 - Voice print is required